From homotopy links to stratified homotopy theories: Introduction

 \begin{theorem} All functors in the following commutative diagram preserve and characterize weak-equivalences between arbitrary objects.

-Furthermore, all of these functors descend to equivalences of the underlying homotopy categories. \end{theorem} This is a somewhat richer picture than what one has in the non-stratified case.
+Furthermore, all of these functors descend to equivalences of the underlying homotopy categories. \end{theorem} Again, \cref{theo:Intro_triangle} strengthens to a statement about the corresponding infinity categories. \cref{theo:Intro_triangle} suggests a somewhat richer picture than what one has in the non-stratified case.
 Indeed, in the case where $P=\{*\}$, the categories $\Diag_P$ and $\sS_P$ are both canonically equivalent to $\sS$, turning this triangle into the familiar adjoint pair $\sS\leftrightarrow\Top$.
-In general however, the categories $\Diag_P$ and $\sS_P$ are very different, and the usefulness of thinking in terms of diagrams is illustrated in \cref{Section:Vertical}, through the use of vertical objects, see \cref{rem:Vertical_Are_Diagrams}.
+In general however, the categories $\Diag_P$ and $\sS_P$ are very different, and the usefulness of thinking in terms of diagrams is illustrated in \cref{Section:Vertical,section:appendixB}, through the lens of vertical objects.

-Furthermore, the fact that the functors in diagram \eqref{eq:Triangle_Functors} preserve and reflect all weak-equivalences is a stronger property than one might expect.
+Furthermore, the fact that the functors in Diagram \eqref{eq:Triangle_Functors} preserve and reflect all weak-equivalences is a stronger property than one might expect.
 Indeed, four of those six functors are part of Quillen equivalences.
 One expects such a functor to only reflect weak-equivalences either between cofibrant or between fibrant objects.
-In fact, weak-equivalences in $\sS_P$ can even be defined as those maps that are sent to weak-equivalences in $\Diag_P$, \textbf{after} a suitable fibrant replacement.
-Theorem \ref{theo:Intro_triangle} then implies that this fibrant replacement is not needed.
-This gives some insight as to why the model structure on $\sS_P$ described by Henriques in \cite{Henriques} and the one studied here coincide ( \cref{rem:Henriques}.)
+In fact, weak-equivalences in $\sS_P$ can even be defined as those maps that are sent to weak-equivalences in $\Diag_P$, \textbf{after} a suitable fibrant replacement. \cref{theo:Intro_triangle} then implies that this fibrant replacement is not needed.
+This gives some insight as to why the model structure on $\sS_P$ described by Henriques in \cite{Henriques} and the one studied here coincide (see \cref{rem:Henriques}).

 On the other hand, we also have a more topological approach.
-Recall that pseudo-manifolds (and more generally conically stratified objects) can be described locally the data of their strata and their (local) links.
+Recall that pseudo-manifolds (and more generally conically stratified objects) can be described locally via the data of their strata and their (local) links.
 Indeed, in such a space, any stratum has a neighborhood that is locally homeomorphic to the product of the stratum and a cone on the (local) link.
 This is the phenomenon that we want to generalize to be able to reconstruct a stratified homotopy type, from the data of strata and homotopy links.

 First note that the geometric definitions for the (global) link in terms of a boundary of a regular neighborhood readily extend to arbitrary stratified simplicial objects.
 This can be done either through the simplicial structure (by making use of the subdivision), or by working topologically.
 On the other hand, the homotopy links - which are nothing more than spaces of exit-paths - can be defined, as certain mapping spaces, for arbitrary stratified objects.
 Though, \textit{a priori}, the result might depend on the category in which we compute those mapping spaces.